ahmetsevki/passwordless-auth/README.md

+# TODO
+- [ ] invalidate should also adminSignOut on cognito!!
+- [ ] post authentication should invalidate the link!
+- [ ] need "resend" link on main page!

 # Passwordless Auth

 This stack allows a user to login directly via email without any need for a pasword.
 This uses Cognito for authentication along with Lambda triggers.
 Here's the [blog post](https://dev.to/ryands17/magic-links-with-cognito-using-the-cdk-24a9) for the same.